 It was at this time that Ernest made the decision to attempt to reach Corregidor.
 He and other members of the company made their way to the coast.
 They found a boat, got the engine running, and convinced the owner, at gunpoint, to take them to Corregidor.
 As they approached the island, they signaled it with a flashlight.
 They finally received a response that told them how to get through the island’s minefield.

 On the island, Ernest was assigned to an anti-aircraft gun.
 The Japanese landed, on the island, on May 6 in an all-out invasion.
 It was on that day he became a Prisoner of War.
 The men were herded onto a beach which was designated Corregidor POW Camp.
-He remained there for about a week when the Japanese began moving the POWs to Manila by barge.
+He remained there for about two weeks when the Japanese began moving the POWs to Manila by barge.

 The barge took the POWs to a point about 100 yards from the shore.
 At that point, the POWs jumped into the water and swam to shore.
 Once on shore, they were taken to a pier that had been damaged during the fighting and filled the holes in the pier with pieces of concrete.
 After they finished, they were ordered to form detachments of 100 men and ordered to march.